owlbarn/tutorial/chapters/signal.md

 It includes filter methods such as moving average and single pole.
 Frequency filters are used to divide a band of frequencies from signals, and its input information is in the form of sinusoids.
 It includes filter methods such as Windowed-sinc and Chebyshev.
 There are many filters, each with different shape (or *impulse response*) and application scenarios, and we cannot fully cover them here.
-Please refer to some classical textbooks on signal processing such as [@smith1997scientist] for more information.

 ### Signal Convolution